pringithub/historical_movie_db/README.md

 - [ ] Add support for multiple locations per movie, if applicable
 - [ ] Add db column for historical accuracy, with explanations
 - [ ] Move database to online site (sheets/airtable/firebase) for easier syncing
+- [ ] Check each movie's location, historical details for inaccuracies
 - [ ] Ideate faster ways of database generation
 - [x] Databse has 100 movies
 - [ ] Database has 1000 movies
-- [ ] Check each movie's location, historical details for inaccuracies
+- [ ] Database has at least one movie per country